FangyuanZhang34/collection/README.md

 	fmt.Println(i.Abs())
 }
 ```
-Methods with pointer receivers can <em>modify the value</em> to which the receiver points.
+Methods with pointer receivers can <b>modify the value</b> to which the receiver points.
 Since methods often need to modify their receiver, pointer receivers are more common than value receivers.
 ```go
 package main